GATEKEEPER-OU/rdfizer-java/README.md

 # RDFizer-java <!-- omit in toc -->

+RDFizer is a library used by [MatKG](https://github.com/GATEKEEPER-OU/samsung-matkg) tool.
 This component aims at to transform EMR (T2D Lab Tests) and PHR (Samsung Health data) to HeLiFit ontology through the use of the RML Mapper.

 ## Build and Create RDFizer.jar with IntelliJ IDEA as development environment